itilakGH/Statistics_and_R/README.md

 # Statistics_and_R
-Statistics analysis of cars data with RScript:
+Statistical analysis of cars data with RScript:
 - R
 - RStudio
 - Statistical Analysis and Techniques